solinda-cheab/dsa-final-book-assigment/README.md

 ## Documentation

-A full written report — architecture rationale, design decisions, and diagrams — was authored separately as a document on Overleaf (LaTeX).`DSA_FINAL_BOOK(1).pdf`, then link it from this section.
+A full written report — architecture rationale, design decisions, and diagrams — was authored separately as a document on Overleaf (LaTeX).`DSA_FINAL_BOOK(1).pdf`.

 ---

 ## License

-No license has been chosen yet.
 Consider adding an [MIT License](https://choosealicense.com/licenses/mit/) if you intend this to be open source.